The tiny table. 14th February 2022.

 Me - "I do not care to follow rules blindly without thought and consideration.
 To justify my actions because this page, this piece of paper this web page says, under no circumstances ever?
 Ah no. I will chose, after I have worked out what I think is best, I have to, and that's it, all you need to know, that's the truth of it.
 You can make a rule, 'Thou shalt not' and you will find a 100 situations where that rule is inhumane and not enhancing life.
 It is not simple.
 Life is not simple.
 And one cannot know the outcomes of anything, a choice has to be made.
 What I did was to say, this is how it is, and this is how it is.
 And yes, I will break rules that is a fact and so you can do what ever you wish with this knowledge, write to my course leader, whatever.
 Because all consequences were in the equation.
 And I will explain why.
 I was the same when I worked in the NHS, there were times when I was asked to do things that contradicted patient safety and therefore I refused.
 It has to be this way.
 I don't allow myself the excuse of 'following orders'!"

-<I am metaphorically - on my knees at this point.
+He fastens onto the bit about informing the college - saying that I must have known that he'd never do that!
+So my comment must have been tongue in cheek. <I am metaphorically - on my knees at this point.
 Nothing, right from the beginning of this session could possible be 'tongue in cheek '>

 Me - "I've no idea...."